krakenjs/swaggerize-routes/README.md

 These paths are relative to the `options.basedir` and are used as fallbacks for missing handlers from directory scan.

-If the `options.handlers` is empty, then they will be used exclusively.
+If the `options.handlers` and `options.defaulthandler` is empty, then they will be used exclusively.

 ### Handlers File